-There are restrictions on owning high velocity or calibre pistols and fully automatic weapons.
-All firearms owners must have a firearms licence, and store their guns and ammunition separately in secure locked areas.
+There are restrictions on owning high velocity or high calibre pistols and fully automatic weapons.
+All firearms owners must have a firearms licence and store their guns and ammunition separately in secure locked areas.

-To get a gun licence you’ll need to pass the firearms test operated by the Police, and provide the personal identification and referrals they need.
+To get a gun licence you will need to pass the firearms test operated by the Police and provide the personal identification and referrals they need.

 Complaints, comments, compliments

-If you believe that you have been treated unfairly by the Police you can make a formal complaint.
+If you believe that you have been treated unfairly by the Police, you can make a formal complaint to the Independent Police Conduct Authority (IPCA).
 The Community Law website explains the process in detail.

 The Police also have their own process for receiving feedback.
-Details are on their website and also available in Arabic, Chinese Simplified, Chinese Traditional, Hindi, Japanese, Korean, Somali, Samoan, Spanish and Tongan.
+Details are on their website and are available in English, Arabic, Chinese Simplified, Chinese Traditional, Hindi, Japanese, Korean, Somali, Samoan, Spanish and Tongan.